Loaded Chocolate Chip Oatmeal Cookies with Raisins & Dried Cranberries!

 How do I make gluten free oatmeal raisin cookies with this recipe?

-Readers with Celiac Disease can adapt this recipe for moist oatmeal raisin cookies in a snap!
+Readers with Celiac Disease can adapt this recipe for moist loaded oatmeal raisin cookies in a snap!
 Replace the all purpose flour with your favorite brand of gluten free 1-to-1 flour and use the same measurements.
 The modified cinnamon raisin cookies are chewy and delicious!
 Grab your glass of milk and dunk away!

 Why are These Cookies the Best?